praddevops/jenkins-cicid-kubernetes/README.md

-# Jenkins-cicd-kubernetes
+# Jenkins-helm-kubernetes

-Jenkins pipeline to deploy new image to Kubernetes cluster
+Jenkins pipeline to deploy new image to Kubernetes cluster using Helm chart

 ### Kubernetes

 * You must have a kubernetes admin host setup with kubeconfig to run kubectl commands to manage cluster resources

 ### App code is located in src/main/node-app.
 Any changes made will trigger the pipeline which builds new image and updates the Kubernetes deployment with new image